nixbitcoin/system/README.md

 Control your own data and make it available from anywhere.
 Currently a guide based on OpenBSD.
 Will soon be an easily deployable NixOS project using NixOS 20.09, Nextcloud 21, hardened Nginx, Postgresql, and Krops with password-store protected secrets files.

-### QubesOS + i3 laptop
+### NixOS laptop

-Use the fully-compartmentalized QubesOS with a great window manager.
-All in dark mode.
-Graphical guide coming soon.
+Security-hardened laptop with FDE, bubblewrap, apparmor, doas, and Wayland.
+Configuration files coming soon.

 ### Darknet Box